 If you’ve got a business, you’ve likely also got a website.
-But your web presence is only good if its consistently updated with accurate, important information for your consumers or presenting new, exciting products or designs.
+But your web presence is only good if its consistently updated with accurate, important information for your consumers or presents new, exciting products or designs.
 Websites that remain stagnant for years simply don’t work as well in the long run.
+Website Design needs time-to-time refreshment.
 We’ve gone through and compiled a brief list that’ll show you different ways to keep your content relevant, interesting, and engaging.

 One thing most people don’t realize is that a website is more than just a place to post announcements and share information – it’s also the visual representation of your company.
 Websites which are poorly designed, structured, or appear out of date set a bad expectation.
 Most people will take one look at it and think, ‘if this is the effort put into the site, I don’t trust the business!”